shouryaawr/Can-My-PC-Host-This-/README.md

 - **Max Performance**: Uses up to 95% of your system resources.
 Run this when you have a dedicated server.
 - **Advanced/Custom**: Fully customize safety buffers, CPU multipliers, loop iterations, and cgroups fallbacks.

-**Frictionless GitHub Integrations**
+**Frictionless Monorepo GitHub Integrations**
 Directly fetch and analyze manifests from public GitHub repositories using our backend parsers.
-No copy-pasting required. *(Note: The fetch engine natively supports `compose.yaml`, `docker-compose.yml`, `docker-compose.yaml`, and common variants.)*
+No copy-pasting required.
+If your compose file is buried deep inside a monorepo, the engine automatically falls back to the GitHub Tree API, recursively scanning nested directories and providing a clean dropdown selection if multiple manifests are discovered.

+**Bulletproof Port Conflict Engine**
+The backend incorporates a pre-processing tokenization layer that intelligently neuters environment variable syntaxes (like `${PORT}:8080`) before scanning, eliminating port conflict false positives while perfectly mapping standard `host:container` layouts.

 **Interactive Visualizations**
 - **Node Topology**: A dynamic visual graph mapping the architecture and network dependencies of your parsed manifest.